v-yarotsky/taketo/WHATS_NEXT.md

     [X] Make the Expander
     [X] Make the Config hold shared server configs

-[ ] Extract command renderer from constructs/command (so command does not depend on server config).
+[X] Extract command renderer from constructs/command (so command does not depend on server config).
 Maybe I don't need Command class altogether,
     not sure about what to do with description, though.

-[ ] Commands as part of server config
+[X] Commands as part of server config

+[ ] Simplify creation of commands, sort module nesting out

+[ ] Make better api for creating and changing servers

+[ ] Make server config mutable - it's in the nature of this app, so it's ok

+[ ] Refactor DSL2

+[ ] Deal with shared server configs with arguments!